 Do you suspect that your loved one is being neglected, mistreated or abused while residing in a Lucas County nursing facility?
 Are you concerned that their facility acquired bedsore or injuries from a fall could have been prevented had the nursing staff follow the established protocols?
 Is your loved one being injured by other patients due to a lack of supervision or monitoring by the nursing staff?

 If so, contact the Ohio Nursing Home Law Center Attorneys now for immediate legal assistance.
 Let our team of lawyers work on your family’s behalf to ensure you receive monetary compensation to recover your damages.
-Let our law firm fight aggressively to seek justice on your behalf.Ridgewood Manor Nursing Center
+Let our network of attorneys fight aggressively to seek justice on your behalf.Ridgewood Manor Nursing Center

 This long-term care home is a "for profit" 90-certified bed center providing cares and services to residents of Maumee and Lucas County, Ohio.
 The Medicare and Medicaid-participating facility is located at: